pittsburghmodular/NullVentana/README.md

 - **Beat-driven cuts:** LOAD VIDEO → GRANULAR RESET ON → set LOOP START/END to the interesting part of the clip → raise GRAIN CROSSFADE if the cuts feel too harsh.
 - **Live camera as instrument:** CAMERA ON, SOURCE MIX fully right, GRANULAR RESET ON, then set Shape A to OFF and Shape B to a sparse shape with BACKGROUND OFF as an overlay.
 - **Keyable output:** BACKGROUND → GREEN SCREEN, both shapes with BACKGROUND OFF, filter NONE, FIDELITY high.
+- **Keyed feedback:** BACKGROUND → GREEN SCREEN, FEEDBACK KEY → CHROMA GREEN, FEEDBACK around 100%.
+The shapes stay crisp in front while their own history tunnels away behind them instead of washing over them.
+- **Windows onto another shape:** put BLACKHOLE, TUNNEL or ALTITUDE in Shape B with BACKGROUND OFF and slide OVERLAY up — Shape A (or the video) shows through the disc, the open panels or the sea.
 - **Performing:** DETACH the panel to a second display, F for fullscreen on the main one, and save a few slots to jump between looks with SAVE/LOAD.
 - **Better recording audio:** feed a virtual audio device (BlackHole / VB-Cable) instead of a microphone for a clean direct signal.